gaurangdavda/CloudNote/infrastructure/aws/cloudformation/README.md

 To run : ./csye6225-aws-cf-terminate-application-stack.sh "yourstackname"

+5. csye6225-aws-cf-circeci.sh

+The scripts takes csye6225-cf-circleci.json and creates the policies and roles which are being attached circle ci user, a user with that policy can get user information from the AWS Management Console, the AWS CLI, or the AWS API.

 Steps to connect to rds:

 psql --host="your rds endpoint here" --port=5432 --username=csye6225master --password="database user password" --dbname=csye6225